PavanRangani/docs/docs/prd/chat/mention.md

 - User list dropdown
     - Dropdown will be open when whitespace is followed by `@`.
     - Dropdown is sorted on alphabetical order of Active clarius users name.
+CA Pool roles won't be shown in this dropdown.
     - Shows user profile picture, Name and Email Address in the dropdown.
 [Image: User dropdown](https://drive.google.com/file/d/1A18YEZr91MIp_jaRbrW4uy9dxxtkOE6D/view?usp=sharing)
         - When profile picture is not available with user, it will show default profile picture.
     - Dropdown will be close when user press `Esc` key or clicks somewhere outside area.